 It’s clear that David’s journey is a result of the same advice he gives to current and future sport professionals.

 Without question, the sport of lacrosse continues to grow across genders and age groups in Israel.
 It’s exciting to see the product of thorough, rigorous and rewarding sport development efforts around the world.
-So just like I have for years now, SPMA will keep you posted on social media about the Israel Lacrosse Association’s activities, progressions and growth.
+So just like I have for years now, the SPort MAnagement (SPMA) Hub will keep you posted on social media about the Israel Lacrosse Association’s activities, progressions and growth.